bebopjmm/dnd5e-campaigns/hunters_of_damned/Team/Ludmilla Moonbrand.md

 - mace
 - scale mail and shield
 - light crossbow and quiver
+- 5 +1 bolts
 - holy symbol
+- 2 flasks of holy water
+- scroll of detect evil and good
+- 2 scrolls of sanctuary
+- scroll of protection from evil and good
 - common clothes
 - priest's backpack
 	- a blanket,